So you are wondering “how long does it take to learn Python?”

-Broadly speaking, you could feel comfortable working with advanced-level topics in a matter of days or weeks if you work with them every day.
+Broadly speaking, you could feel comfortable working with advanced-level topics in a matter of 3 to 6 months if you work with them every day.

 Hence, if you start working on a project where you need to use a database, you can learn database management fundamentals in just a few days.

 But again, you will need several weeks and months to feel confident enough in your skills to plan and finish large-scale projects using advanced-level Python skills.